Day 3 - Tropentag2024, People, Speeches, Tropentag 2024

 Understanding Agroforestry

 Agroforestry, as defined by the USDA Agroforestry Strategic Framework, is “the intentional integration of trees and shrubs into crop and animal farming systems to create environmental, economic, and social benefits.”
-(USDA Agroforestry Strategic Framework: Fiscal Year 2019-2024. (n.d.). https://www.usda.gov/topics/forestry/agroforestry) While it shares some similarities with agroecology, which also focuses on agroecosystems, agroforestry is specifically concerned with integrating forest trees among crops or pastures.
+(USDA Agroforestry Strategic Framework: Fiscal Year 2019-2024. (n.d.). https://www.usda.gov/topics/forestry/agroforestry) While it shares some similarities with agroecology, which also focuses on agroecosystems, agroforestry is specifically concerned with integrating trees among crops or pastures.

 Types of Agroforestry Practices